ksmyth/UDM/readme.txt

 Directory structure
 -------------------

-/bin			binary executables (Linux only)
+/bin			binary executables
 /doc			documentation
-/etc			essential diagrams, DTDs, conversion XSL scripts /3rdParty		third party libraries and tools used by this packages /include		UDM C++ include files
+/etc			essential diagrams, DTDs, conversion XSL scripts /3rdParty		third party libraries and tools used by this package /include		UDM C++ include files
 /samples		sample data models and UDM applications
-/lib			UDM libraries (Linux only)
+/lib			UDM libraries

 Please notice that: xerces-c_2_8, Xalan-C_1_11 dll files in the bin folder are the same files in the